data-matt/simple-task-queue/task-queue-simplification.md

 # Simplifying Task Queues with PostgreSQL

 At [Gentrace](https://gentrace.ai), we help companies systematically test their generative AI systems.
 We launch evaluation tasks that use both LLM-as-judge and heuristic evaluation methods.
 Our task queue system processes thousands of evaluation tasks daily, powering critical features like our aggregate statistics computation.
-For example, when companies run large-scale evaluations (often hundreds or thousands of test cases), we use asynchronous task queues to compute metrics like "better" scores, safety ratings, and human review status across all results:
+For example, when companies run large-scale evaluations (often thousands of test cases), we use asynchronous task queues to compute metrics like factual consistency and safety:

 ![Aggregate Statistics Example](images/test-result-list-aggregates.png)
-_Example of aggregate statistics computed asynchronously for test results, showing metrics like "better" scores (86.5%, 80.7%) and safety ratings (93.0%, 96.8%) across different prompt versions_
+_Example of aggregate statistics computed asynchronously for test results_

 Our task queue processes an average of 8,000-10,000 tasks per day, with spikes up to 45,000 tasks during peak periods when customers run large-scale evaluations: